transkatgirl/kat-s-bookshelf/README.md

 ### Included Prerequisites

-The following prerequisites are included in the bookshelf:
+The following prerequisite courses are included in the bookshelf:

 - Mathematics
   - Prealgebra